 - anti-seizure and anti-psychotic drugs known to be effective for migraine, such as valproate (Depakote) or chlorpromazine (largactil)

 The new CGRP medications may also be of benefit.
-Eptinezumab, which is not yet available, is an intravenous infusion which is planned to be available for use in hospitals.
+Vyepti (Eptinezumab), is an intravenous infusion that is available for use in hospitals.
 There are also more serious interventions, like ketamine or lignocaine infusions, which may be considered.

 You may need to stay in the hospital for a few days to control your symptoms.
 The doctors can try a few different migraine drugs until they find one that works for you.

 Learn more about status migrainosus at the US National Headache Foundation